paulbulman/parking-website/README.md

 Log in using username `user@example` and password `pass`.
 (Or `teamLeader@example`:`pass`, or `userAdmin@example`:`pass`, to access other parts of the UI.)

-There are some unit tests that can be run using `npm t`, and integration tests using `npx cypress run`.
+There are some unit tests that can be run using `npm t`, and integration tests using `npm run cypress`.